RasaHQ/rasa/docs/versioned_docs/version-2.x/reference/rasa/shared/nlu/training_data/message.md

  | get_sparse_features(attribute: Text, featurizers: Optional[List[Text]] = None) -> Tuple[Optional["Features"], Optional["Features"]]
 ```

-Get all sparse features for the given attribute that are coming from the
-given list of featurizers.
+Gets all sparse features for the attribute given the list of featurizers.

 If no featurizers are provided, all available features will be considered.

 **Arguments**:

 - `attribute` - message attribute
 - `featurizers` - names of featurizers to consider

 **Returns**: